mindspore-lab/mindocr/docs/en/datasets/ctw.md

 <details>
     <summary>How to Download CTW Annotations</summary>

-The CTW annotations (in JSON Lines format i.e. `.jsonl`) can be downloaded from [here](https://ctwdataset.github.io/downloads.html)
+The CTW annotations (in JSON Lines format i.e. `.jsonl`) can be downloaded from [here](https://ctwdataset.github.io/downloads.html).
-The annotations archived file is named "ctw-annotations.tar.gz".
+The annotations archived file is named `ctw-annotations.tar.gz`.

 </details>